-- reviewing the appropriate size, function and needs of the board of directors; - developing the board's policy regarding tenure and retirement of directors; - establishing criteria for evaluating and selecting new members of the board, subject to board approval thereof; - identifying and recommending to the board for approval individuals qualified to become members of the board of directors, consistent with criteria established by the committee and by the board; - > overseeing the evaluation of management and the board; and - monitoring and making recommendations to the board on matters relating to corporate governance.
+- reviewing the appropriate size, function and needs of the board of directors; - developing the board's policy regarding tenure and retirement of directors; - establishing criteria for evaluating and selecting new members of the board, subject to board approval thereof; - identifying and recommending to the board for approval individuals qualified to become members of the board of directors, consistent with criteria established by the committee and by the board; - overseeing the evaluation of management and the board; and - monitoring and making recommendations to the board on matters relating to corporate governance.

-The nominating and governance committee currently consists of John C. Backus, Jr., Edward G. Murphy, M.D., and Richard W. Roedel.
+The nominating and governance committee currently consists of John C. Backus, Jr., Edward G. Murphy, M.D., and Richard W. Roedel each of whom is independent, within the meaning of applicable Nasdaq rules.
 John C. Backus, Jr. is chairman of our nominating and corporate governance committee.
-By no later than the first anniversary of the completion of this offering, we intend to change the composition of our nominating and governance committee to comply with the corporate governance standards of Nasdaq requiring each member of that committee to be an independent director.
-Subject to this change in the composition of our nominating and governance committee, we believe that the composition and functioning of our nominating and governance committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, The Nasdaq National Market, and SEC rules and regulations.
+We believe that the composition and functioning of our nominating and governance committee complies with all applicable requirements of the Sarbanes-Oxley Act of 2002, The Nasdaq National Market, and SEC rules and regulations.